 Key features:

-Bosch’s IoT division provides an open IoT ecosystem (Bosch IoT Suite) for device management, data analytics, nd end-to-end IoT solutions across mobility, agriculture, energy, and smart home sectors.
+Bosch’s IoT division provides an open IoT ecosystem (Bosch IoT Suite) for device management, data analytics, and end-to-end IoT solutions across mobility, agriculture, energy, and smart home sectors.
 Its cloud service allows businesses to ingest, store, and analyze sensor data autonomously.

 Key features: